About This Blog (revised December, 2017)

 a.
 In the left position is a calendar on which the posting dates of blog entries are blue.
 Click a blue date with your mouse and that day’s post(s) should pop up to the top of the blog.

 b.
 Next to that is a section with three items.
 The first is the email subscription described above.
-The middle one has two orange buttons for subscribing to RSS feeds of the posts and/or the comments (I have no idea how well – if at all — that works).
-The bottom one is a search function that should allow you to find a previous posting by searching for a particular word in the text (e.g. “camel” or “Peru” or "Alhambra").
+The middle one has two orange buttons for subscribing to RSS feeds of the posts and/or the comments (We have no idea how well – if at all — that works).
+The bottom one is a search function that should allow you to find a previous posting by searching for a particular word or phrase in the text (e.g. “camel” or “Peru” or "Alhambra").

 c.
 In the right hand position is a list of the 5 most recent posts; click on one to bring it to the top.